Arksine/moonraker/docs/configuration.md

 to specify them in a file that Moonraker can refer to.
 During an update Moonraker will use this file to install new dependencies if they are detected.

-Below is an example of Moonraker's system dependcies file, located at in the repository at [scripts/system-dependencies.json](https://github.com/Arksine/moonraker/blob/master/scripts/system-dependencies.json):
+Below is an example of Moonraker's system dependencies file, located at in the repository at [scripts/system-dependencies.json](https://github.com/Arksine/moonraker/blob/master/scripts/system-dependencies.json):